- Determine the cost of food sold and the cost of food consumed (or used) and explain the difference between the two

 - Operational efficiency ratio

 The effective manager has to manage and control all the various operating expenses in a foodservice operation.
 In the end, the goal is typically to make a profit.
 Food and beverage expenses combined are one of the largest expense categories for foodservice operations.
-One of the key figures needed each month (or even more often) is cost of goods sold.
+One of the key figures needed each month (or even more often) is the cost of goods sold.
 The food & beverage cost of goods sold is the dollar amount spent on items actually used to provide the menu items sold to the guests.
 The amount may significantly differ from the total spent on food purchase since:

 - Items purchased in bulk are not entirely used during the accounting period (refer to the section on inventory)